scitokens/nginx-scitokens/README.md

-SciTokens Web Authenticator
+SciTokens Web Authorizer
 ===========================

-This authenticator is designed to work with a webserver to permit or deny access to resources given a SciToken.
+This Authorizer is designed to work with a webserver to permit or deny access to resources given a [SciToken](https://scitokens.org/).

+This repo also includes the necessary configuration for an NGINX webserver to provide WebDav access using SciTokens for authorization.
+With this configuration, you may provide authenticated access to write (PUT) or read (GET) on the webserver.

 Authenticator configuration
 ---------------------------

-An example configuration is provided in [configs/authenticator.cfg](configs/authenticator.cfg).
+An example configuration is provided in [configs/authorizer.cfg](configs/authorizer.cfg).

     [Global]
     audience = testing